Rowan Ricardo Phillips: Poetry

+Sportswriting

-Phillips is known for his sportswriting on tennis, soccer, basketball, and baseball.
-He has contributed writing on sports to The New York Times Magazine, The New Yorker, The New Republic and the Paris Review.
-About his book The Circuit: A Tennis Odyssey, which won the PEN/ESPN Award for Literary Sportswriting in 2019, the novelist John Green writes, “As sports writing goes, The Circuit is unusual in the very best way.
-Rowan Ricardo Phillips writes with such fluidity, and packs the book with bursts of brilliance.
-This is a compulsively readable guide to one truly Homeric year of professional tennis.”
+Phillips has contributed sportswriting on tennis, soccer, basketball, and baseball. in a number of magazines.
+About his book The Circuit: A Tennis Odyssey, the novelist John Green wrote, "Phillips writes with such fluidity, and packs the book with bursts of brilliance."
 The book follows the 2017 men's ATP Tour, featuring players Roger Federer, Rafael Nadal, Andy Murray, Novak Djokovic, David Goffin, and Albert Ramos Viñolas.
-Writing for The New York Times, Geoff Macdonald describes the book as “a poet’s love song to the game of tennis.”
-Phillips's writing on basketball has been collected by the Library of America.
-His soccer writing has been praised by English soccer star and sports commentator Gary Lineker.

-Phillips wrote a screenplay for a biopic of baseball icon Roberto Clemente adapted from the David Maraniss biography Clemente: The Passion and Grace of Baseball’s Last Hero.
-The film is set to be directed by Ezra Edelman.
+Phillips wrote a screenplay for a biopic of baseball icon Roberto Clemente adapted from the David Maraniss biography Clemente: The Passion and Grace of Baseball's Last Hero.
+As of 2018, the film was planned to be directed by Ezra Edelman.
+Phillips is also a consultant for the National Baseball Hall of Fame and Museum, where he is part of the curatorial team working on a new exhibit called "Souls of the Game", which focuses on the history of Black baseball.

-His poem “Heralds of Delicioso Coco Helado” was adapted into the song “Coco Helado” by Spanglish Fly featuring Phillips performing his poem.
-It appeared in Spike Lee’s Netflix series She’s Gotta Have It.
+Phillips is currently writing a book about Black baseball entitled I Just Want Them to Remember Me: Black Baseball in America, which will be published by Farrar, Straus and Giroux.